UniversalDependencies/docs/_zh-dep/compound.md

 ~~~

 Internal compounding should always be parsed first.
-For example, in (3) the last two nouns 職業 介紹所 _employment agency_ form a compound first before compounding with the proper noun 威威 _Weiwei_, but in (4) 警察 招募 _police recruitment_ form a compound first before compounding further with 廣告 _advertisement_.
+For example, in (3) the last two nouns 職業 介紹所 _employment agency_ form a compound first before compounding with the proper noun 威威 _Weiwei_; but in (4), 警察 招募 _police recruitment_ form a compound first before compounding further with 廣告 _advertisement_.

 ~~~ conllu
 # visual-style 2 1 compound	color:blue